For best experience please turn on javascript and use a modern browser!

 • What's the difference between applying for the 'early-bird' deadline compared to the regular deadline?

-At AUC, there are two deadlines for which you can apply: the early-bird deadline on 1 December and the regular deadline on 1 February.
+At AUC, there are three deadlines for which you can apply: the early-bird deadline on 1 December, the regular deadline on 1 February and the late deadline on 1 May (depending on the year).
 Applying for the early-bird deadline has some advantages.
 Applications of early-bird candidates are considered first and decisions on admission (including acceptances) are issued in the first week of February.
 For regular applicants, their applications are reviewed in February with any offers of admission being issued in the first week of April.
-Since there is no limit on the amount of early-bird candidates we accept, those applying for the early-bird deadline have a better chance of receiving an offer of admission to AUC than those who apply for the regular deadline, as the first round of offers will have already been made by the time regular applications are reviewed.
+Late applications are reviewed in May, with decisions being issued in the first week of June.
+Since there is no limit on the amount of early-bird candidates we accept, those applying for the early-bird deadline have a better chance of receiving an offer of admission to AUC than those who apply for the regular deadline or late deadline, as the first round of offers will have already been made by the time regular and late applications are reviewed.

 • I am a (prospective) student with a UK nationality.
 What impact did Brexit have on studying at AUC?